U.K. TRAINEE SOLICITORS

 - Ferrari on multiple capital markets transactions

-- Fiat Chrysler in its proposed merger with Peugeot
+- Fiat Chrysler in its merger with Peugeot, creating Stellantis

-- The merchant banking division of Goldman Sachs on many of their investments in companies in the UK and Europe, including in Hastings, the motor insurer
+- The merchant banking division of Goldman Sachs on many of its investments in companies in the UK and Europe, including EcoOnline, a Norwegian software developer

 - Iveco on the investigations by the European Commission regarding truck manufacturers in Europe, and related litigation in the English courts

-- Metro Bank, the UK challenger bank, in its proposed acquisition of Ratesetter
+- Metro Bank, the UK challenger bank, on its acquisition of Ratesetter

-- Spirit AeroSystems, the world’s largest aerostructures engineer, in its proposed acquisition of Short Brothers from Bombardier
+- Spirit AeroSystems, the world’s largest aerostructures engineer, on its acquisition of Bombardier’s aerostructures and aftermarket services operations including Short Brothers based in Northern Ireland

 There are many approaches to the practice of law and a large number of firms who offer training contracts.
 Distinguishing between these firms from the outside may at first appear to be a daunting task.
 During the process when you are considering a training contract and trying to decide where you are most likely to thrive, our view is that it is important to understand the culture of a firm as well as what the firm does.